Webull vs Acorns in 2026

 Fully-Paid Lending Income Program: Available at Webull.

-Dividend Reinvestment Plans: Automatic dividend reinvesting can be set up at both.
+Dividend Reinvestment Plans: Automatic dividend reinvesting is possible at both firms.

-IRA Service: Both have Roth and Traditional IRAs, while Acorns also has a SEP IRA.
+IRA Service: Roth and Traditional accounts can be opened at either firm.
+Acorns also has the SEP account.

 Winner: Webull